 7. Set The Mood With Music And Lighting

-Music will liven up your reception, whether it’s a string quartet, a live rock band, or a playlist that’s piped in through speakers hidden in the trees.
+Music will liven up your reception, whether it’s a string quartet, a live rock band, or a wedding day playlist that’s piped in through speakers hidden in the trees.
 For the traditional wedding march, perhaps a musical friend could provide that bit of melody on guitar, electric piano, or even accordion.

 If your backyard wedding and reception extend into the night, lighting will be required.
 Strings of lights can be attached inside the tent.
 You may want to locate freestanding lights strategically at the edge of the yard to act as a decoy for moths.
-Solar powered lights can be placed near walkways for strolling after sunset.
+Solar-powered lights can be placed near walkways for strolling after sunset.

 8. To Rent Or To Buy

-You’ll probably have to rent tables and chairs, but you may actually save money buying simple dishes, flatware and glassware at Ikea or a similar designer discount store.
+You’ll probably have to rent tables and chairs, but you may actually save money buying simple dishes, flatware, and glassware at Ikea or a similar designer discount store.
 After your wedding, these items can become a tax-deductible donation to charity.

 9. Don’t Let ‘em See You Sweat